 As this definition makes clear, the bar for consent under the GDPR is high.
 You’ll need to approach consent carefully and with these specific requirements in mind.

-Let’s look more closely at the specific issues charities face in meeting the GDPR’s consent requirements.
+Let’s look more closely at the specific privacy regulation that charities have to abide by to meet the GDPR’s consent requirements.

 GDPR for charities: the specifics